MishkaMN/mishkamn.github.io/README.md

 ## Welcome to GitHub Pages

+Hey guys this is [ideamove](https://mishkamn.github.io/ideamove) Hey guys this is my personal [website](http://lucoz921.blogspot.com) for college application process for Mongolian students.
 You can use the [editor on GitHub](https://github.com/MishkaMN/mishkamn.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.